 - Clearly identify the roles and responsibilities of other professionals and family members, including the nature and frequency of contact by professionals with children and family members;

 - Lay down points at which progress will be reviewed and the means by which it will be judged.

-The Chair of the Child in Need Planning Meeting is responsible for the distribution of the Child in Need Plan.
+The Chair of the Child in Need Planning Meeting is responsible for the distribution of the Child in Need Plan, although the minutes of the meeting can be undertaken by a professional from another supporting agency and given the chair at the end of the meeting.
 A copy of the Child in Need Plan should be provided to the parents, child (if old enough) and the agencies or other professionals involved in the provision of services under the Plan.